zachdini/betterspace_documentation/README.md

 **[🔝 back to top](#table-of-contents)**

 ## Front end
 The webapp front end is at the moment the signle place used by the participants and by the admin to access the platform.
 It has been developed desktop-first as a few companies allowed the participants to access the platform only by the desktop.
+A thourough documentation of the front end can be found in the front end repository at: https://github.com/Belfio/betterspace_testing

 We have used **ReactJS 16.8.6** to develop the whole structure of the website.

+### Writing guidelines
 The code is written on **VS Code** using the following rules:
 ``` javascript
 {